 Due to the extreme complexity of the PFIC rules and the potentially materially adverse consequence to a shareholder that is a U.S. taxpayer of the Company being a PFIC, it is critical that each shareholder that is a U.S. taxpayer consult with that shareholder's U.S. tax adviser before undertaking any transactions in the Company's common shares.

 PROPOSED TRANSACTIONS

-There are no proposed transactions as at August 31, 2017 and to the date of this MD&A.
+Other than the aforementioned acquisitions of the Cachinal and Challocollo properties in Chile, there are no proposed transactions as at May 31, 2018 and to the date of this MD&A.

 OUTSTANDING SHARE DATA